jarnix/ai-terminal-powershell/README.md

 ![Shell](https://img.shields.io/badge/PowerShell-7%2B-5391FE?logo=powershell&logoColor=white)
 ![License](https://img.shields.io/badge/license-MIT-green)

-HashPrompt is a single PowerShell script that hooks the **Enter** key in your shell.
+This is a single PowerShell script that hooks the **Enter** key in your shell.
 Any line that starts with `#` is sent to an LLM instead of being executed.
 The model decides what you wanted:

 - **A question?** It prints the answer inline.
 - **A task?** It shows you a command, and *nothing runs until you confirm.*